Breakfast Nook Bench DIY Banquette

 Tearing Down the Kitchen Cabinets

+The corner where I am putting this DIY breakfast nook bench currently has a hutch in it, it is kind of a waste of space!
 I first took down the upper cabinets with my new 5 in 1 WORKPRO workbench.
 It was a stable scaffolding the perfect height to work on removing upper cabinets more safely.
 The kitchen cabinets above the sink, the stove, the fridge are the uppers I am going to use to build my bench with.

 Refurbishing the Cabinets

 Next, I worked to refurbish the cabinets.
 I took off all of the hardware and hinges so they were out of the way for refinishing.
-The detailed trim on the cabinet doors was also removed in favor of a more streamlined look.
+The detailed trim on the cabinet doors is also getting removed in favor of a more streamlined look.
 I used my table saw to cut two by fours and attach them to the bottom of one of the cabinets so all three of them would be the same height.
 Unfortunately two were 18″ tall and the one was only 15″ tall.

 Constructing the Breakfast Nook Bench